voxel51/pandemic51/README.md

 out in `database/init.sql`.

-## Starting Point
+## Quickstart

+Check out the following resources:

-Check `tests/start/` for some simple tests of the initial functionality.
+- `tests/start/`: simple tests of the initial functionality

-`tests/download_and_store/` combines this functionality and communicates with the database.
+- `tests/download_and_store/`: combines `test/start/` with DB communication
+- `tests/density`: example of backend person detection on images

 ## Copyright